A Story of Success

 Audrey Phelan summarises the progress made: “From very modest beginnings the club has developed into a remarkable force in women’s rowing in Ireland.
 This development brings with tit other problems; the membership far exceeds the number of club boats and the number of boats is too large for the accommodation available, although, on reflection, this can only be good complaint.”

 “Many people over the years have dedicated a lot of time and energy to the club.
 Numerous people have gained huge amounts of enjoyment from participating in what is acknowledged to be one of the toughest sports.
 The support from these past members and ambition from present members is what is required to keep the club developing at the rate which it has done.
 The successes achieved over the past twenty years and, more importantly, the enjoyment derived from so many will hopefully be reflected in the growth of the club in the next 20 years.”

 Dedicated coaches over the last few seasons include Nick Mahony, Peter Buckley, Jim Wallis, Carol Ann Smith, Erica Champ, David Hogan, Therese Reftery and Seamus Hussey.

-(This account was also taken from the book – St. Patrick’s Blue and Saffron, a miscellany of UCD Sport since 1895′ by Prof. Patrick N. Meenan)
+(This account was taken from the book – St. Patrick’s Blue and Saffron, a miscellany of UCD Sport since 1895′ by Prof. Patrick N. Meenan, published 1997)